4th Alpine Parachute Regiment

 Basic operator course special operations

-Those who pass both selection phases (physical pre-selection and internship) are admitted to attend one of the four or five (again, depending on the availability of personnel and funding) OBOS (Special Operations Basic Operator) courses organised annually by the RAFOS (Special Operations Forces Training Unit) of the 9th E.I.
+Those who pass both selection phases (physical pre-selection and training) are admitted to one of the four or five (again, depending on the availability of personnel and funding) OBOS (Special Operations Basic Operator) courses organised annually by the RAFOS (Special Operations Forces Training Unit) of the 9th E.I.
 Col Moschin Regiment, completing the block of about 25 trainees, including aspiring E.I. raiders, rangers, recruiters, and flight units of the 26th REOS.
-The course has recently been restructured and now lasts 24 weeks against the previous 31, but the contents, rationalised on the basis of experience gained over time and lessons learnt in operational theatres, have remained substantially unchanged and include
+The course has recently been restructured, and now lasts 24 weeks compared to the previous 31, but the contents, rationalised on the basis of experience gained over time and lessons learnt in operational theatres, have remained substantially unchanged, and include

-- 3 weeks of specific technical training: on transmissions, first aid procedures and tactical medicine with attendance of a course based on BLS (Basic Life Support), on how to intervene promptly in the event of gunshot wounds, on life-saving manoeuvres and CPR procedures, in-depth training on weapons and shooting (day and night) and planning military operations.
+• 3 weeks of specific technical training: on transmissions, first aid procedures and tactical medicine with attendance of a course based on BLS (Basic Life Support), on how to intervene promptly in the event of gunshot wounds, on life-saving manoeuvres and cardio-pulmonary resuscitation procedures, in-depth training on weapons and shooting (day and night) and planning military operations.

 The course ends with a two-week continuous exercise and final examinations.
 Those trainees deemed suitable (less than 50% of the initial aspirants) begin the specialisation phase, which is different for each final destination department.